 Probably the most amazing thing my friends did for me was to start a fundraiser.
 Even though I have insurance, the out of pocket expenses were staggering.
-Knowing I would never ask, my friends took it upon themselves to help with my medical bills.
+Knowing I would never ask, my friends took it upon themselves to help with my medical bills through crowdfunding.

 My friends sent out mass emails and posted on social media to educate people about their goal.
 I was beyond touched by the outpouring of support I received.
 GoFundMe is a great way of helping a friend with cancer because it lessens the financial and emotional burden the disease often causes.
 I am grateful beyond words for the generosity I was shown, and I hope I can one day return the favor.

 5. Get creative with how you rally support

 My friends made the effort creative by doing things like asking people to skip their daily cup of Starbucks and donate that money to my GoFundMe instead.
 Every dollar adds up.
 Even if friends or family can’t donate money, people can log on, give a “hug,” and share supporting thoughts.
 Whether you provide comfort in the hospital, monetary support, or something else, the main thing is to support your friend.